 An Amazing 150-minute Experience

-Firstly, in the performance, young artists from the Korea National University of Arts deliver the story of Haenyeo in the form of a play.
+Firstly, in the performance, young artists from the Korea National University of Arts deliver the story of Haenyeo in a play.
 Secondly, performers tell us about the world of seafood that we didn’t know and introduce the ingredients of your food.
 For example, sea hare is one of their favorite ingredients.
 Thirdly, it’s finally time to eat.
 Of course, the main food is made of seafood collected by Haenyeo.

 Namsangol Hanok Village – Seoul, South Korea

-Temple stay at Naksansa – Gangneung, South Korea
+Temple stay at Naksansa – Gangneung, South Korea.

 Gyeongju city- Gyeongju, South Korea

 Gyeongju is a tourist attraction in South Korea filled with historical sites and relics.
-Everywhere you go, there are many relics containing the essence of past culture.
+Everywhere you go, many relics contain the essence of past culture.
 In addition, you can see the amazing art and royal tombs of the Silla Dynasty.
 This has made Gyeongju one of the greatest places to have a cultural experience in South Korea.
 In terms of education, Korean students visit Gyeongju on school trips.
 However, this is the perfect place for travelers, too.
-There are so many attractions that you can’t see if you stay for a short time.
+There are so many attractions you can’t see if you stay for a short time.

 Here are the Top 10 places you can visit in Gyeongju: